ooker777/docs-1/content/Commands.md

 It includes:

 - `Upload single current active note` _(also in the right-click menu)_ : Send only the single current active note.
-The repo can be changed using the [[Per files settings|frontmatter]].
+The repo can be changed using the [[./Settings/Per files settings|frontmatter]].
 - `Upload all notes` : Send all shared notes to the configured repository.
 - `Upload unpublished notes` : Send only the shared note that are not present on the repository.